Milo-D/libvmcu-Virtual-MCU-Library/README.md

 <img src="https://raw.githubusercontent.com/Milo-D/libvmcu-Virtual-MCU-Library/master/images/libvmcu_architecture.svg" width="75%">

-VMCU is a small engine for static and dynamic analysis of AVR Microcontroller binaries. **This library is still in development.**
+libvmcu is a small engine for static and dynamic analysis of AVR Microcontroller binaries.

+It takes care of the preparation of raw data, which can then be further processed by other programs.
+The goal here is to make it possible to interact programmatically with AVR source code.

 libvmcu can be used to